masikol/barapost/README.md

 ## fastQA5 sorter
 (fast**Q**, fast**A** and fast**5** sorter)

-Version 3.2.c; 2019.10.28 edition;
+Version 3.3.a; 2019.11.08 edition;

 ### DESCRIPTION:

 **fastQA5-sorter.py** -- this script is designed for sorting (dividing into separate files) FASTQ and FASTA files processed by "barapost.py".

-Moreover, it can sort FAST5 files according to taxonomical annotation of FASTQ files, that are in turn results of basecalling of these FAST5 files.
+Moreover, it can sort FAST5 files according to taxonomic annotation of FASTQ files, that are in turn results of basecalling of these FAST5 files.
+See "FAST5 sorting" and "FAST5 untwisting" sections below.

 "fastQA5-sorter.py" is meant to be used just after "barapost.py".